andyhansen/blog/_posts/2023/2023-05-27-understanding-connascence.md

 #### Mitigating

 Keep logic which depends on the order of operation as local as possible.
-Either keeping it within a class, or even within a single method if possible.
-Connascence of execution is one reason why it’s encouraged to encapsulate logic within classes.
-If the email class refused to send an email if the subject was set, it would allow you to catch the above issue as a runtime error, rather than silently failing.
+Encapsulating logic within class allows you to handle out of order calls either by adding checks, or by structuring methods to prevent them.
+For example, the email class could raise a runtime error if the subject wasn't set.
+Adding checks like this won't prevent these errors from happening, but they will make them loud and easy to identify.

 ### Connascence of Timing